Last updated on April 2nd, 2025

 Visiting Colorado soon?
-Here’s a guide to 4 days in Colorado, with time spent in Denver, Boulder, Rocky Mountain National Park, and Colorado Springs!
+Here’s our perfect 4 days in Colorado itinerary, with time spent in Denver, Boulder, Rocky Mountain National Park, and Colorado Springs!
 Looking for some of the best things to do in Colorado?
 Keep on reading!

 We visited Colorado for the first time together during the summer of 2017 and had a super fun long weekend exploring three major cities, Rocky Mountain National Park, and eating delicious food.
 We always say that if we were to live anywhere else besides the West Coast, it would definitely be Colorado!